Skip to content

 • Email to see how the email integration uses queues for async dispatch.

-• Cron Jobs for scheduled task execution.
+• Cron Jobs for scheduled task execution, including the FailedJobCleanupJob.